stupidscammer/pypher/README.md

   1. Replacing NaNs by zeros
   2. Warping (rotation + resampling) of the PSFs (if necessary)
   3. Filtering in Fourier space using a regularized Wiener filter (details [here](method.md))
+  4. Saving real space and Fourier space versions of the produced kernel

 For simplicity, this code **does not** take care of:
   - the _interpolation_ of NaN values